 –Navigators to guide the surgeon in the location of injuries

 –Extremely sophisticated neurochemical motors with diamond-tipped electric drills to remove bone

 –Special operating table, where the patient is leaning on the shoulders and hip so that the abdomen and chest are relaxed, and in which the patient’s eyes are protected

-Thanks to the surgery, lumbar stenosis patients, get rid of suffering pain, having a poor quality of life and staying locked at home, walking in less than a week after the operation and find them perfectly well in the month of the intervention.
-Be careful, before taking any treatment; just consult to doctors or health specialist.
+Thanks to the surgery, lumbar stenosis patients get rid of suffering pain, having a poor quality of life and staying locked at home, walking in less than a week after the operation and finding themselves perfectly well in the month of the intervention.
+Be careful before taking any treatment; consult with doctors or health specialists.